Isaac-Newt/new-tab-enhanced/README.md

 ---

  - Top sites will be the same as those loaded in about:newtab.
 Pinned sites on that page will be respectively pinned on this extension's page.
- - Weather links to [wttr.in](http://wttr.in) and should show local weather based on your IP address.
+ - Weather links to DuckDuckGo's Weather Instant Answer feature, which uses [Dark Sky]](http://wttr.in) as its source.
+It should show local weather based on your IP address, but location is configurable through the options page.

 Screenshots:
 ---